Computational Methods in Simulation (CMIS)

 problems can be solved using computational methods like

-biomechanical modelling of humans such as computing the stress
+biomechanical modeling of humans such as computing the stress field

-field of bones or computational fluid dynamics solving for the
+of bones or computational fluid dynamics solving for the motion of

-motion of liquids, gasses, and thin films.
-Dealing with the motion
+liquids, gasses, and thin films.
+Dealing with the motion of atoms

-of atoms and molecules using molecular dynamics.
-Computing the
+and molecules using molecular dynamics.
+Computing the dynamic

 This course will build up a toolbox of simulation methods that the student can use when building solutions in his or her future studies.
 Therefore this course is an ideal supplement for students coming from many different fields in science.